norcams/docs-enduser/docs/sla.rst

 ..
 IMPORTANT:: **About this document**
-   This document outlines the service level agreement, and what you should expect from the UH-IaaS infrastructure service.
+   This document outlines the service level agreement, and what you should expect from the NREC infrastructure service.

 Availability
 ------------

-UH-IaaS services are guaranteed to be available and responsive 99.0% of the time.
+NREC services are guaranteed to be available and responsive 99.0% of the time.

 Defining unavailability
 -----------------------

-A UH-IaaS service will be considered unavailable when it is inaccessible during two or more consecutive 90-second intervals.
+A NREC service will be considered unavailable when it is inaccessible during two or more consecutive 90-second intervals.

 Limitations